US troops sheltered in Saddam-era bunkers during Iran missile attack - Local News 8

 “I was 100% ready to die,” he added.

-Ferguson survived unscathed along with other US troops and civilian contractors on Iraq’s al-Assad base, after a barrage of Iranian ballistic missiles on the morning of January 8.
+Ferguson survived unscathed along with other US troops and civilian contractors on Iraq’s al-Asad base, after a barrage of Iranian ballistic missiles on the morning of January 8.

 The strike was the widest scale attack on a base housing US troops in decades.
 Troops said the absence of casualties was nothing short of a “miracle.”